-Bl220 Introduction to Biblical Studies (4)-Introduces the academic study of the Bible and related topics; addresses historical and geographical backgrounds, literary and socio-anthropological approaches to the text, selected theological issues and research methods.
+BI220 Introduction to Biblical Studies (4)-Introduces the academic study of the Bible and related topics; addresses historical and geographical backgrounds, literary and socio-anthropological approaches to the text, selected theological issues and research methods.

 BI232 Biblical Archaeology (4)-Studies archaeological discoveries and documents which shed light on the Bible and its world.
 Emphasizes Dead Sea Scrolls.
 Field trips to museums.
 (Alternate years.
-Not offered 2004-2005.)
+Offered 2005-2006.)